amanbasu/TIVAN-indel/README.md

 pip install -r requirements.txt
 ```

+### DanQ model

+The trained weights of DanQ model are provided in the `checkpoint/` directory, while the model code is present in `models/` directory.
+You can train your own model by using data from DeepSEA website (http://deepsea.princeton.edu/help/).

 <!--
 You can learn more about the script arguments using the `-h` command for individual files